 Read a good book?
 Review it in Atriuum!

-Everyone loves a hero!
+Did a book really strike a chord with you?
 Inspired to the point of sharing?
 Tell others what you think about the books you read this summer by writing a review in Atriuum, your school library's circulation system.
 All you have to do is go to your school's online catalog, log in with your barcode number as your login and last name as password, and look up the title you read.
 Click on the title link to open the details screen and look for the "Write a Review" button, and you're good to go!
 You'll be leaving your mark on your library's collection and helping your classmates find good books to read.
 Plus, your librarian and future LA teacher will know you're a serious reader.
 It's a win-win for everyone.